NCAS-CMS/cfdm/docs/source/tutorial.rst

 The CF conventions have support for space saving by identifying unwanted missing data.
 Such compression techniques store the data more efficiently and result in no precision loss.
-The CF data model, however, views arrays that are compressed in their uncompressed form.
+The CF data model, however, views compressed arrays in their uncompressed form.

-Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though their "underlying" arrays (i.e. the arrays contained in `Data` instances) are compressed.
+Therefore, the field construct contains domain axis constructs for the compressed dimensions and presents a view of compressed data in its uncompressed form, even though their "underlying arrays" (i.e. the arrays contained in `Data` instances) are compressed.
 This means that the cfdm package includes algorithms that are required to uncompress each type of compressed array.